apache/superset/UPDATING.md

 - [24404](https://github.com/apache/superset/pull/24404): FLASK_ENV is getting
-  deprecated, we recommend using SUPERSET_ENV and reviewing your config for ENVIRONMENT_TAG_CONFIG, which enables adding a tag in the navbar to make it more clear which envrionment your are in.
+  deprecated, we recommend using SUPERSET_ENV and reviewing your config for ENVIRONMENT_TAG_CONFIG, which enables adding a tag in the navbar to make it more clear which environment your are in.
   `SUPERSET_ENV=production` and `SUPERSET_ENV=development` are the two
   supported switches based on the default config.
 - [19242](https://github.com/apache/superset/pull/19242): Adhoc subqueries are now disabled by default for security reasons.
 To enable them, set the feature flag `ALLOW_ADHOC_SUBQUERY` to `True`.